intel/vision-based-transfer-learning-and-inference/README.md

   ##### Remote Sensing Dataset

-        The dataset used for remote sensing domain is resisc45.
+        The dataset used for remote sensing domain is resisc45 from tensorflow datasets.
 More details are at the location : https://www.tensorflow.org/datasets/catalog/resisc45
         Download the rar file from https://onedrive.live.com/?authkey=%21AHHNaHIlzp%5FIXjs&cid=5C5E061130630A68&id=5C5E061130630A68%21107&parId=5C5E061130630A68%21112&action=locate
         Unzip the folder
         Run python script resisc_dataset.py with input directory and output directory where you want the split folders to be present ( train and val)